Guide: How to develop an effective energy procurement strategy

 If there are any internal or external legislative or policy requirements that could affect you and your procurement activities, then these also need to be considered.

-For corporate energy users with policies geared towards sustainability, there's a strong green element to their buying.
-In developing a strategy for procurement, sustainability and green factors are big drivers, and so their procurement activity must remain in line with whatever sustainability-related corporate objectives are in place.
+For corporate energy users with policies geared towards sustainability, there's a strong carbon intensity element to their purchasing strategy.
+In developing a strategy for procurement, sustainability and carbon factors are big drivers, and so their procurement activity must remain in line with whatever sustainability-related corporate objectives are in place.

-This means that, when such businesses develop a procurement strategy, things like outcome-focused deliverables (such as reducing CO2) and engaging with suppliers to ensure they better understand their corporate customers' green approaches become significant factors to consider.
+This means that, when such businesses develop a procurement strategy, things like outcome-focused deliverables (such as reducing CO₂ ) and engaging with suppliers to ensure they better understand their corporate customers' sustainability approaches become significant factors to consider.

 Supply and consumption data